philbertphotos/virtualdomains/README.md

 # Virtual Domains
-Multi Domain Support for Joomla
+Multi Domain Support for Joomla.

+A fork that supports PHP 7.1 and later.

 ## Installation